mejkej/P2MANvsMACHINE/README.md

 ## Formating, Validating, Testing & Final Photos
 The Html Css and Javascript has been validated by the resources mentioned above and there are photos of it below.
-The index.html had a few opinions on the absence of 'alt=""' for the playerHand and computerHand images and some empty header and span elements but they are only empty until the Javascript says otherwise.
+The validator had a few opinions of my index.html the absence of alt attribute for the playerHand and computerHand images and some empty h1 or h2 and span elements but they are only empty until the Javascript says otherwise.

-The code has been tested by myself using dev tools and also through my mobile.
-The code is validated and formated both the css and the html has been approved.

 ![Rock,paper,scissors Responsive](assets/images/documentation/rpsresponsive.png)
 ![Tic tac Toe top of page Responsive](assets/images/documentation/tictactoetopresponsive.png)